Harpo Marx: In other media

 Harpo also took an interest in painting.
 Some of his works can be seen in his autobiography, in which he recalls having tried to paint a nude female model, but that he had frozen up because he simply did not know how to paint properly.
 The model, pitying Marx, taught him some basic brush strokes.
 Eventually, the original project was abandoned in lieu of a painting, by the model herself, of a fully-clothed Harpo.
-Marx himself was the subject of a sketch by Salvador Dalí, who was Harpo's friend and authored Giraffes on Horseback Salad.
+Marx himself was the subject of a sketch by Salvador Dalí, who was Harpo's friend and wrote the screenplay Giraffes on Horseback Salad.

 Harpo recorded an album of harp music for RCA Victor (Harp by Harpo, 1952) and two for Mercury Records (Harpo in Hi-Fi, 1957; Harpo at Work, 1958).

 Harpo made television appearances through the 1950s and 60s, including a 1955 episode of I Love Lucy, in which he and Lucille Ball re-enacted the famous mirror scene from Duck Soup.
 Both Marx and Ball, clad in his typical clothes, portray Harpo.
 He also appeared on NBC's The Martha Raye Show circa 1950.
-Harpo and Chico appeared in the May 8, 1959 episode of General Electric Theater entitled "The Incredible Jewelry Robbery" entirely in pantomime.
+Harpo and Chico appeared in the May 8, 1959, episode of General Electric Theater titled "The Incredible Jewelry Robbery" entirely in pantomime.
 The episode concluded with a brief surprise appearance by Groucho.
-In 1960, Marx appeared in his first dramatic role, the A Silent Panic episode of The DuPont Show with June Allyson.
+In 1960, Marx appeared in his first dramatic role, in an episode of The DuPont Show with June Allyson titled "A Silent Panic".
 Harpo plays a deaf-mute who witnesses a gangland murder while working as a "mechanical man" in a department store window.
 In 1961, to publicize his autobiography Harpo Speaks!, he appeared on The Today Show, Play Your Hunch, Candid Camera, I've Got a Secret, Here's Hollywood, Art Linkletter's House Party, Groucho's You Bet Your Life, The Ed Sullivan Show.

-In November 1961, he guest-starred with Carol Burnett in an installment of The DuPont Show of the Week entitled "The Wonderful World of Toys".
+In November 1961, he guest-starred with Carol Burnett in an installment of The DuPont Show of the Week titled "The Wonderful World of Toys".
 The show was filmed in Central Park and featured Marx playing "Autumn Leaves" on the harp.
 Other stars appearing in the episode included Eva Gabor, Audrey Meadows, Mitch Miller and Milton Berle.
 A visit to the set inspired poet Robert Lowell to pen his poem Harpo Marx.